Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Utah

-University of Utah requires all drone operations on campus to be approved by the Office of Risk & Insurance Services.
-Rice-Eccles Stadium has a temporary flight restriction that applies during athletic events.
+All drone operations on University of Utah campus require prior approval from the Office of Risk & Insurance Services.
+Rice-Eccles Stadium subject to federal TFR during athletic events.

-Restrictions: Prior approval from Office of Risk & Insurance Services required.
-Stadium TFR during athletic events.
-No flights permitted without written authorization.
+Restrictions: Approval required from Risk & Insurance Services before any flight.
+Stadium TFR during events.
+No flights without explicit permission.

 Brigham Young University

-Restrictions: Risk Management Office and Campus Police approval required.
+Restrictions: Risk Management and Campus Police approval required.
 LaVell Edwards Stadium TFR during events.
-No flights over temple, campus housing, or other sensitive buildings.
-Operators must follow Part 107 or recreational rules.
+No flights over temple or campus housing.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.